sneha5504/Handwritten_digit_recognition/README.md

 Overview
 Intern: Sneha Pusuluri
 Organization: YBI Foundations
-Duration: June to July of 2024
+Duration: May to June of 2024
 Project Description
 This project focuses on developing a machine learning model for handwritten digit recognition.
 The goal is to build an accurate and efficient system that can recognize and classify handwritten digits (0-9) into their respective categories.